-Trump arrives in Ohio to tour hospital, address state GOP
+Trump tours Ohio children’s hospital before speech to GOP

-COLUMBUS, Ohio (AP) — President Donald Trump has arrived in Ohio to tour a hospital and address state Republicans.
+COLUMBUS, Ohio (AP) — President Donald Trump has toured the neonatal intensive care unit of an Ohio children’s hospital that treats babies affected by the opioid epidemic.

-Trump traveled to Columbus on Friday with his wife, Melania.
-The couple was to tour the neonatal intensive care unit at Nationwide Children’s Hospital to learn about treatment for babies affected by the opioid epidemic.
+Trump was accompanied on Friday’s tour of Nationwide Children’s Hospital in Columbus by his wife, Melania, and Health and Human Services Secretary Alex Azar.
+Both the president and first lady have said they are focused on the epidemic of opioid addiction that is killing tens of thousands of people a year.

-Trump was then peeling off to attend a fundraiser for Rep. Jim Renacci (reh-NAY’-see), who’s challenging Democratic Sen. Sherrod Brown this fall.
+Trump visited the hospital before attending a fundraiser and delivering the keynote address at the Ohio Republican Party’s state dinner.

 Most Read Nation & World Stories